phalcon-orphanage/docs/en/debug.md

 #15 {main}
 ```

-As demostrated above, it does not matter that Phalcon is compiled as a PHP extension.
+As demonstrated above, it does not matter that Phalcon is compiled as a PHP extension.
 The exception information contains parameters and method calls that were involved in the call that generated the exception fragment above.
 [Exception::getTrace()][exception_gettrace] provides additional information if necessary.

 ## Constructor
 [Phalcon\Debug][debug] provides visual aids as well as additional information for developers to easily locate errors produced in an application.